Succyboi/HiHi/README.md

 ![HiHi Color Long](Images/HiHi_Color_Itch_1200w.png)

-`Work in progress`
+`WORK IN PROGRESS`

 An engine-agnostic P2P high-level multiplayer solution written in C#.

 Made out of a passion for multiplayer games and spite for engine companies' anti-consumer/anti-indie practices.
 For indies with not a cent to spare on servers.

 Still very much a work-in-progress currently.
 Many features required for the development of proper multiplayer games are currently missing and examples are being worked on.
+For progress, check the [roadmap](Roadmap.md).

 [Licensed](LICENSE) under the ANTI-CAPITALIST SOFTWARE LICENSE (v 1.4).
 Need a different license?
 Contact me @ [stupidplusplus@gmail.com](mailto:stupidplusplus@gmail.com).